Ray Milland: Household Cavalry

-Prior to becoming an actor, Milland served in the Household Cavalry.
-An expert shot, he became a member of his company's rifle team, winning many prestigious competitions, including the Bisley Match in England.
+Prior to becoming an actor, Milland served in the Royal Horse Guards of the Household Cavalry, in 1925.
+An expert shot, he became a member of his squadron's rifle team, winning many prestigious competitions, including the Bisley Match in England.
 He won the British Army Championship in both pistol and rifle marksmanship.

-While stationed in London, Milland met dancer Margot St. Leger, and through her was introduced to American actress Estelle Brody.
-Brody queried Milland's commitment to an army career, which led him into buying himself out of the forces in 1928 with the hope of becoming an actor.
-(According to one account, he was able to support himself with a $17,000 inheritance from his aunt.
-Another said he was forced to drop out when his father refused to continue subsidising him.)
+While he was stationed in London, Milland met a dancer, Margot St Leger, and through her was introduced to the American actress Estelle Brody.
+Brody queried Milland's commitment to his army career, which led him into buying himself out of the army in 1928 with the hope of becoming an actor.
+(According to one account, he was able to support himself with a £17,000 inheritance from his aunt.
+Another said that he was forced to drop out when his father refused to continue subsidising him.)

-Acting career
+Career

+Name

+It is suggested that Milland's adopted name is derived as a fusion of that of his step father Mullane and a locality in his home town of Neath known as 'The Millands' (The Mill Lands).
+In his early acting career he was billed both as Spike Milland and Raymond Milland.

-Early appearances
+Early acting appearances

 His first appearance on film was as an uncredited extra on the E.A.
 Dupont film Piccadilly (1929).
 After some unproductive extra work, which never reached the screen, he signed with a talent agent named Frank Zeitlin on the recommendation of fellow actor Jack Raine.

-His prowess as a marksman earned him work as an extra at the British International Pictures studio on Arthur Robison's production of The Informer (1929), the first screen version of the Liam O'Flaherty novel.
+His prowess as a marksman earned him work as an extra at the British International Pictures studio in Arthur Robison's production of The Informer (1929), the first screen version of the Liam O'Flaherty novel.
 While he was working on The Informer, he was asked to test for a production being shot on a neighbouring stage.
 Milland made a favourable impression on director Castleton Knight, and was hired for his first acting role as Jim Edwards in The Flying Scotsman (also 1929).
 In his autobiography, Milland recalls that on this film set, it was suggested that he adopt a stage name; he chose Milland from the "mill lands" area of his Welsh hometown of Neath.

-His work on The Flying Scotsman resulted in him being granted a six-month contract, over the course of which Milland starred in two more Knight-directed films, The Lady from the Sea and The Plaything (both 1929).
+His work on The Flying Scotsman resulted in him being granted a six-month contract over the course of which Milland starred in two more Knight-directed films, The Lady from the Sea and The Plaything (both 1929).
 Believing that his acting was poor, and that he had won his film roles through his looks alone, Milland decided to gain some stage experience to improve his ability.
 After hearing that club owner Bobby Page was financing a touring company, Milland approached him in hopes of work.
 He was given the role of second lead in a production of Sam Shipman and Max Marcin's The Woman in Room 13.
 Despite being released from the play after five weeks, Milland felt that he had gained valuable acting experience.